-Where y(t) are our observed expression values (observed states), and z(t) are our idealized expression values (hidden states).
+In the figure, y(t) are our observed expression values (observed states), and z(t) are our idealized expression values (hidden states).
 The box between y(t) and z(t) represents the Gaussian noise used to calculate z(t) from y(t), and the box between z(t) and z(t+1) represents the function f.
 The function f must be learned.

 To do this, we must first make an assumption about how the function f works.
-The assumption in DFG4GRN is that the hidden states behave like a Markov chain, that is, each hidden state z(t) is dependent only on the value of the previous hidden state z(t-1).
+The assumption in DFG4GRN is that the hidden states behave like a first-order Markov chain, that is, each hidden state z(t) is dependent only on the value of the previous hidden state z(t-1).
 This means that each latent gene expression value is dependent on some linear combination of any number of the latent gene expression values at the previous time point.
 We can formulate f as a kinetic ordinary differential equation (ODE) involving a kinetic time constant τ, the rate of change of the expression values, mRNA degradation, and a linear function fi that is simply the transcription factor concentrations for gene i:

 ** tau * (dzi(t) / dt) + zi(t) = fi(z(t)) + etai(t) **